 This programme will run from September to June annually.

-This year we will be inviting Student Ambassadors to fulfil the role of Student Leader (on an opt in basis) for the First Year Matters Induction Programme for incoming First Years, which runs over the first four weeks of the Autumn term.
+This year we will be inviting Student Ambassadors to fulfil the role of Student Leader (on an opt in basis) for the First Year Focus Induction Programme for incoming First Years, which runs over the first four weeks of the Autumn term.

 What is the role of a Student Ambassador?